Wandlitz

-Wandlitz (/de/) is a municipality in the district of Barnim, in Brandenburg, Germany.
+Wandlitz (/de/) is a village, a borough (Ortsteil) and an independent municipality in the Landkreis (district) of Barnim, in Brandenburg, Germany.
 It is situated 25 km north of Berlin, and 15 km east of Oranienburg.
 The municipality was established in 2004 by merger of the nine villages Basdorf, Klosterfelde, Lanke, Prenden, Schönerlinde, Schönwalde, Stolzenhagen, Wandlitz and Zerpenschleuse.

-The communal government of the Great municipality has its seat in Wandlitz directly.
+The communal government of the Amtsfreie Gemeinde (independent municipality) of Wandlitz has its seat in Wandlitz directly.
 It consists of deputies from the several parts of the commune and in accordance with the election results of the existing parties here.

 Demography

 The post-war influx of refugees from eastern regions led to a rise in the population.
 The population growth stagnated during the communist era.
 After the fall of the Berlin Wall, the population began a rising tendency again.